-WHY MFDIA STUDIES?
+WHY MEDIA STUDIES?

-- Learn how to use industry-level software to create magazines, videos and websites - Immerse yourself in pop culture and understand how media products are constructed and how audiences are positioned to respond to them - Develop an enquiring approach towards media products you consume on a daily basis
+- Learn how to use industry-level software to create magazines, videos and websites - Immerse yourself in pop culture and understand how media products are constructed and how audiences are positioned to respond to them - 3 Develop an enquiring approach towards media products you consume on a daily basis

-Mrs. C. Mosfiliotis
+For clarifications please see the Head of Faculty, Mrs. C. Mosfiliotis